numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

          elif a==1:
              print('a=1')

-     - create an if-else if to check if ``a`` is 0 or 1 and print result
+     - create an if-else statement to check if ``a`` is 0 or 1 and print result

    * - ``1*i``, ``1*j``,  ``1i``, ``1j``
      - ``1j``